swcarpentry/DEPRECATED-boot-camps/python/best_practice/dont_repeat_yourself.md

 we'll explore how to use other people's modules, and how to package pieces of your code together into reusable modules.

-## Reminder: Pasting into iPython
+## Reminder: Pasting into IPython

-To paste text from another application (i.e. these lecture notes) into iPython :
+To paste text from another application (i.e. these lecture notes) into IPython :

 1.  select text from the website
 2.  copy with <kbd>cntl</kbd>+<kbd>C</kbd> (or <kbd>⌘</kbd>+<kbd>C</kbd> on Mac OSX)